abmudd/Assembly/Decontamination/README.md

       scheduling system via qbatch (see https://bitbucket.org/rokhsar-lab/gbs-analysis/src).
    2. This script requires blastn, bedtools, and qbatch.
 These can be loaded using the module flag, manually hard set at the top of the script, or included in the PATH.
+   3. The output has the following columns: (1) Scaffold name, (2) Blast hit name, (3) Size of blast hit, (4) Percent of scaffold bases in blast hit, (5) Range of scaffold bases in blast hit, and (6) Size of scaffold.
+The output then lists scaffolds to remove and scaffolds to remove or check.
 ```

 ## 2. mt_decon.sh